Vital for the FHA 203k loan.

 The Work Write up will be assigned to the appraiser.
 The appraiser will appraise the property as if completed.
 If the appraisal price is higher than the cost of the ownership and the construction, items, the loan will go to closing.

 Two points that often overlooked;

 - There can be no upfront money to the Contractor.

 - You cannot start the work before the loan closes.
-In cases where the owner started to renovate his home and runs out of money, the owner can still get a 203k loan.
+In cases where the owner began to renovate his home and runs out of money, the owner can still get a 203k loan.
 The key is he must stop all work until the loan closes.

 Once the project starts, the consultant will complete draw inspections that authorized payment to the contractor and get an invoice for the work completed.
 Each item on the draw allowed based on the percentage of completion, 50% project, 50% payment approved.

 The consultant will bring the paperwork for the owner, contractor, and consultant to sign agreeing that the draw is correct and approved for payment.